Author has written 8 stories for Sailor Moon, Mulan, and Full Metal Panic.

 (Her Father (Shang's maternal grandfather) = Henry Yi, OBE)

 Mushu = Detective Murphy Tsui, married to Mulan's older sister

 Cricket = Christine "Cricket" Tsui, Murphy and Liqin's eldest daughter

-Cricket's younger Siblings = Zen Tsui, Ruby Tsui, Sean Tsui
+Cricket's younger Siblings = Zen Tsui, Ruby "Ru-Ru" Tsui, Sean Tsui

-Khan = Khan Jun, one of Fa Mulan's former lovers
+Khan = Khan Jun, a childhood friend of Fa Mulan's and one of her former lovers

 Shan Yu's Falcon = Lie Ying/Ito Toriko, Li Shang's fiancée

-Xiang Yu (Disney's Shan Yu) = Yu Shan, administrator of the Heijing gang
+Xiang Yu (Disney's Shan Yu) = Yu Shan, Dragon Master of the Heijing gang

 Shan's son = William Yu